BharathiNadigeni/Sure-Trust-Student-Placement-Data-Analysis-/README.md

 **Student Placement Data Analysis Dashboard**

 This project focuses on analyzing student placement data for SURE Trust using Power BI to provide insights into placement trends and academic metrics.
-The data processing, modeling, and visualization [...]
+The data processing, modeling, and visualization help in identifying actionable insights.

 **Domain of the Project:** Data Science, Data Analytics, Power BI